sandesheduru/HelloWorldapp01/README.md

 ## Build

-The build script uses `mvn package` to produce a demo.war file and then bundles it with a Docker image that runs Tomcat.
-Usage:
+Build and Deploy to Azure Web App

-    bin/build
+Build and create Docker image and push to ACR, then run through webapp using Webhook

 ## What happened